-- 2.3.1 Within 5 months after the end of each disclosure year, every EDB must disclose information relating to its financial position by- - (1) Completing each of the following reports by inserting all information relating to the electricity lines services supplied by the EDB for that disclosure year- - (a) the Analytical Ratios set out in Schedule 1; - (b) the Report on Return on Investment set out in Schedule 2; - (c) the Report on Regulatory Profit set out in Schedule 3; - (d) the Report on Value of the Regulatory Asset Base (Rolled Forward) set out in Schedule 4; - (e) the Report on Regulatory Tax Allowance set out in Schedule 5a;
+- 2.3.1 Except as provided under clause 2.3.1A, within 5 months after the end of each disclosure year, each EDB must complete and publicly disclose each of the following reports relating to its financial position by inserting all information relating to the electricity lines services supplied by the EDB for that disclosure year: - (1) the Analytical Ratios set out in Schedule 1; - (2) the Report on Return on Investment set out in Schedule 2 - (3) the Report on Regulatory Profit set out in Schedule 3; - (4) the Report on Value of the Regulatory Asset Base (Rolled Forward) set out in Schedule 4; - (5) the Report on Regulatory Tax Allowance set out in Schedule 5a; - (6) the Report on Related Party Transactions set out in Schedule 5b;

-- (f) the Report on Related Party Transactions set out in Schedule 5b; - (g) the Report on Term Credit Spread Differential Allowance set out in Schedule 5c; - (h) the Report on Cost Allocations set out in Schedule 5d; - (i) the Report on Asset Allocations set out in Schedule 5e; - (j) the Report on Capital Expenditure for the Disclosure Year set out in Schedule 6a; - (k) the Report on Operational Expenditure for the Disclosure Year set out in Schedule 6b; - (I) the Comparison of Forecasts to Actual Expenditure set out in Schedule7; and - (2) Publicly disclosing each of those reports. - 2.3.2 Within 5 months and 5 working days after the end of each disclosure year, every EDB must disclose to the Commission information supporting the information disclosed in accordance with clause 2.3.1 by completing each of the following reports by inserting all information relating to the information supplied by the EDB in Schedules 5d and 5e for that disclosure year- - (1) the Report Supporting Cost Allocations set out in Schedule 5f; - (2) the Report Supporting Asset Allocations set out in Schedule 5g.
+- (7) the Report on Term Credit Spread Differential Allowance set out in Schedule 5c; - (8) the Report on Cost Allocations set out in Schedule 5d; - (9) the Report on Asset Allocations set out in Schedule 5e; - (10) the Report on Capital Expenditure for the Disclosure Year set out in Schedule6a; - (11) the Report on Operational Expenditure for the Disclosure Year set out in Schedule 6b; and - (12) the Comparison of Forecasts to Actual Expenditure set out in Schedule 7. - 2.3.1A For the purposes of the Report on Capital Expenditure for the Disclosure Year set out in Schedule 6a required under clause 2.3.1(10), and the Report on Operational Expenditure for the Disclosure Year set out in Schedule 6b required under clause (11), each EDB- - (1) is not required to publicly disclose information required on cybersecurity expenditure, but must provide that information to the Commission; - (2) in respect of disclosure year 2023, is not required to- - (a) complete and publicly disclose the information on cybersecurity expenditure in these reports; or - (b) provide the information required on cybersecurity expenditure to the Commission); - 2.3.2 Within 5 months and 5 working days after the end of each disclosure year, every EDB must disclose to the Commission information supporting the information disclosed in accordance with clause 2.3.1 by completing each of the following reports by inserting all information relating to the information supplied by the EDB in Schedules 5d and 5e for that disclosure year- - (1) the Report Supporting Cost Allocations set out in Schedule 5f; and - (2) the Report Supporting Asset Allocations set out in Schedule 5g.